halvong/Django-Restful/README.md

 1. serializers - representation of JSON output (model -> serializer -> JSON):
     A. class Meta has model and fields properties
-    B. Serializer attribute is a nested serializer of another model.
+    B. Serializer attribute is a nested serializer of another model
        a.
-HyperlinkedModelSerializer - hyperlinked url.
+HyperlinkedModelSerializer - url property
        b.
-SlugRelatedField - specify name for related data
+HyperlinkedRelatedField - nested serializer
        c.
-Slugfield renders name of a field serializers.SlugRelatedField(queryset=<Model name>.objects.all(), slug_field='description').
+SlugRelatedField and slug_field (chosen column) - name in place of id serializers.SlugRelatedField(queryset=<Model name>.objects.all(), slug_field='description').
-          "description" field is chosen to display.
     C. related field - pilot = serializers.SlugRelatedField(queryset=Pilot.objects.all(), slug_field='name')# Display pilot name
        related json fields - pilot = PilotSerializer()
+    D. Serializer can have nested serializer, but no foreign key in model.
+       Nested-serializer  model has the foreign key that link back to the host model. e.g. PilotSerializer has nested CompetitionSerializer (model Competition).
+       Competition has pilot foreign key with related name competitions referencing PilotSerializer.

 2. models - representation of form POST
     A. ForeignKey property: allows constraints and name rendering.
           a. foreign key is related data from other model.
           b. related name is handler is for parent serializer.
-Use SlugRelatedField on Serializer to display name.
+Handler in parent as serializer(many=True)
           c. no related name in foreign key cannot be access from the parent model.
     B. models.py class fields display as input box in Django REST framework.